50+ Gorgeous Ideas for a Dark Feminine Bedroom

 Go deep green for a lush, rich look

-Add warm wood tones to balance the cooler green and avoid the room feeling too cold.
+Add warm wood tones if you want to balance the cooler green and keep the space feeling inviting.
 Gold or brass accents help brighten things up just enough.
 This color also works beautifully with botanical prints or vintage pieces.

 If your room gets good natural light, green really shines during the day.
 It’s a restful color that helps create a space you actually want to be in.